MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ![Device Portal Home](../media/deviceportal/deviceportal.png)

+> [!IMPORTANT]
+> Do not use maker images for commercialization.
+If you are commercializing a device, you must use a custom FFU for optimal security.
+Learn more [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).

 > [!WARNING]
 > Live kernel debug is currently failing for ARM devices.
 We are working to get this fixed.